jerryxiaosa/ems4j/README.md

 # EMS4J

-EMS4J is a comprehensive platform for energy metering and device management.
-It provides device access, metering and billing, account management, financial accounting, and operations support.
-The platform offers a highly abstracted integration model for IoT platforms and also supports direct device access via the built-in IoT module.
+EMS4J is a comprehensive energy management platform with capabilities for device access, metering and billing, account management, financial accounting, and operations support.
+It provides an abstract integration model for IoT platforms and also supports direct device access via the built-in IoT module.

 ## Tech Stack